OceanParcels/virtualship/docs/user-guide/quickstart.md

 # VirtualShip Quickstart Guide 🚢

 Welcome to this Quickstart to using VirtualShip.
 In this guide we will conduct a virtual expedition in the North Sea.
-Note, however, that you can plan your own expedition anywhere in the global ocean and conduct whatever measurements you wish!
+Note, however, that you can plan your own expedition anywhere in the global ocean and conduct whatever set of measurements you wish!

 This guide is intended to give a basic overview of how to plan, initialise and execute a virtual expedition.
-Data post-processing, analysis and visualisation advice is provided in other sections of the documentation (see [Output](#output) section).
+Data post-processing, analysis and visualisation advice is provided in other sections of the documentation (see [Results](#results) section).

-## Cruise planning
+## Expedition planning

 > [!NOTE]
-> This section describes the _custom_ cruise planning procedure.
-There is also an option to proceed without your own cruise plan and you can instead use an example route, schedule and selection of measurements (see [Initialise the expedition](#initialise-the-expedition) for more details).
+> This section describes the _custom_ expedition planning procedure.
+There is also an option to proceed without your own expedition plan and you can instead use an example route, schedule and selection of measurements (see [Initialise the expedition](#initialise-the-expedition) for more details).

 ### NIOZ MFP tool

 The first step is to plan the expedition.
-A map and cruise plan can be created with the [online NIOZ MFP tool](https://nioz.marinefacilitiesplanning.com/cruiselocationplanning#).
+A map and expedition plan can be created with the [online NIOZ MFP tool](https://nioz.marinefacilitiesplanning.com/cruiselocationplanning#).
 Documentation on how to use the website can be found [here](https://surfdrive.surf.nl/files/index.php/s/84TFmsAAzcSD56F).
 Alternatively, you can watch this [video](https://www.youtube.com/watch?v=yIpYX2xCvsM&list=PLE-LzO7kk1gLM74U4PLDh8RywYXmZcloz&ab_channel=VirtualShipClassroom), which runs through how to use the MFP tool.

-Below is a screenshot of a North Sea cruise plan.
-This example cruise departs from Southampton, UK; conducts measurements at one sampling site in the southern North Sea, three in the Dogger Bank region and a further three around the Norwegian Trench before ending in Bergen, Norway.
+Below is a screenshot of a North Sea expedition plan.
+This example expedition departs from Southampton, UK; conducts measurements at one sampling site in the southern North Sea, three in the Dogger Bank region and a further three around the Norwegian Trench before ending in Bergen, Norway.

 Feel free to design your expedition as you wish!
 There is no need to copy these sampling sites in your own expeditions.